-The fresh wind slabs must be evaluated with care and prudence in all aspects above the tree line.
-As a consequence of fresh snow and a strong to storm force wind, extensive wind slabs will form in all aspects, caution is to be exercised in particular on shady slopes as well as adjacent to ridgelines and in gullies and bowls especially above the tree line.
-This also applies in areas close to the tree line on very steep slopes.
+The fresh snow and wind slabs of the last few days can be released by a single winter sport participant in all aspects above the tree line.
+As a consequence of fresh snow and a strong to storm force wind, extensive wind slabs formed in the last few days in all aspects, caution is to be exercised in particular on very steep shady slopes as well as adjacent to ridgelines and in gullies and bowls especially above the tree line.
 The wind slabs can be released even by a single winter sport participant.
-The prevalence of avalanche prone locations and likelihood of triggering will increase with altitude.
-As a consequence of the strong to storm force northwesterly wind individual small and medium-sized natural dry avalanches are possible, in particular on wind-loaded slopes adjacent to ridgelines at high altitudes and in high Alpine regions.
 Weakly bonded old snow requires caution.
 These avalanche prone locations are to be found in particular on very steep west, north and east facing slopes between approximately 2300 and 2900 m.
 Caution is to be exercised in particular at transitions from a shallow to a deep snowpack in little used backcountry terrain.
 Avalanches can be released, in particular by large loads and reach large size in isolated cases.
 Individual avalanche prone locations are to be found also between approximately 2000 and 2300 m, in particular on very steep shady slopes.
+The avalanches in these loacations are rather small and can be released by large loads.
+Some small and, in isolated cases, medium-sized loose snow avalanches are possible as a consequence of solar radiation.
 In addition a certain danger of gliding avalanches exists.
-This applies on steep grassy slopes in particular at low and intermediate altitudes.
-Snowpack Danger patterns dp 6: cold, loose snow and wind dp 4: cold following warm / warm following cold Over a wide area 10 to 20 cm of snow, and even more in some localities, has fallen in the last few days.
-The wind will be strong to storm force.
-The fresh wind slabs are bonding poorly with the old snowpack in particular on shady slopes.
-This applies at high altitudes and in high Alpine regions.
+This applies on steep grassy slopes below approximately 2500 m.
+Snowpack Danger patterns dp 6: cold, loose snow and wind dp 4: cold following warm / warm following cold Over a wide area 10 to 30 cm of snow, and even more in some localities, has fallen in the last three days above approximately 1800 m.
+The sometimes storm force wind has transported the fresh snow significantly.
+In some cases the various wind slabs have bonded still only poorly with each other and the old snowpack.
+This applies in particular above the tree line.
 Faceted weak layers exist in the old snowpack, in particular between approximately 2300 and 2900 m, especially in little used backcountry terrain, also between approximately 2000 and 2300 m on northwest, north and northeast facing slopes.
 The snowpack will be subject to considerable local variations.
-Tendency Backcountry touring and other off-piste activities call for experience in the assessment of avalanche danger.
+Tendency Gradual decrease in avalanche danger.